mrazjava/booklink-openlibrary/README.md

 ## Architecture
 The goal of booklink data integration is to provide author/book data to the backend over the unified API.
-This is accomplished by:
+This is accomplished by building this project into two modules:

-1) `booklink-openlibrary`: providing data import of raw dumps, which is part of the same project as implementation of depot server REST API
-> This project builds into two executables (import and depot server) and shared components such as data repositories
-> are easily accessible from each executable.
-The internals of data import, and the underlying persistent store are
-> unique details of each depot implementation.
+1) IMPORT: transform raw dumps from openlibrary.org into mongo records which can be served over REST API by the depot
-2) `booklink-openlibrary`: implementing a uniform depot server REST API
+2) DEPOT SERVER: implements a book 'query' over the uniform REST API
-> As long as there is a single depot implementation (OpenLibrary), server definitions are hand crafted and generated
+> As long as there is a single depot implementation (OpenLibrary), server definitions are hand crafted.
+If in the
-> by springfox.
-If in the future another data integration is introduced, server APIs will have to be either
+> future another data integration is introduced (eg: google books), server API definitions will have to be either
-> auto generated (openapi, swagger codegen, etc), or, extracted to another library project with delegate definitions
+> extracted to another library project with something like delegate definitions; or, auto generated with something like
-> exposed for implementation.
+> swagger codegen.
+For now, depot server API is manually written "by hand".

-3) `booklink-backend`: depot client is auto generated from server [depot definitions](https://github.com/mrazjava/booklink-backend/blob/develop/src/main/resources/depot-api.json).
+The consumer of DEPOT SERVER is [booklink-backend](https://github.com/mrazjava/booklink-backend).
+On the backend side, depot client is auto generated from [depot definitions](https://github.com/mrazjava/booklink-backend/blob/develop/src/main/resources/depot-api.json).
 > Any time depot server API is changed, the `depot-api.json` on the backend must be updated and `servers` section
 > removed.
 JSON can be obtained by starting depot server and clicking the `apidocs` link from within the swagger UI.
 > By default it is minified, so I usually run it through a prettyfier.
 No futher changes should be necessary.

-It is up to the backend to decide which integration to use for what purpose and when.
-Since the backend talks to depot endpoints which provide a unified interface, it doesn't know the underlying implementation of the depot itself nor what the imported data structure looks like.

 ## Versioning
 Version number of this software program follows the format of `YYYYMM` matching a monthly release period of data dumps